In 2014, a group of community organisations and individuals came together and agreed a vision for the Penwith landscape:

-This group – the Penwith Landscape Partnership Board’ – was successful in getting a generous allocation of funding from the Heritage Lottery Fund to develop several projects aimed at conserving and enhancing this unique landscape.
-A fully developed Landscape Conservation Action Plan was submitted to the Heritage Lottery Fund in August 2017 and in December, the Partnership secured a grant of £2,529,100 to deliver the First and Last – Our Living Working Landscape scheme.
+This group – the Penwith Landscape Partnership Board – was successful in getting a generous allocation of funding from the National Lottery Heritage Fund to develop several projects aimed at conserving and enhancing this unique landscape.
+A fully developed Landscape Conservation Action Plan was submitted to the National Lottery Heritage Fund in August 2017 and in December, the Partnership secured a grant of £2,529,100 to deliver the First and Last – Our Living Working Landscape scheme.
 Together with additional funding from Cornwall Council and other sources, and the commitment and enthusiasm of many volunteers from the local community, this money will be used to conserve, protect and enhance Penwith’s ancient farming landscape and field systems, its archaeology and natural environment for future generations.

 The funding is available for five years until the end of 2022.
 Activities will include:

 - Surveying and improving knowledge of the archaeology and ancient sites in Penwith